oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 ## Task 1: Create the business logic

-1. Create table by copying and pasting the following into SQL worksheet.
+1. Still logged in as MOVIESTREAM user, create a table by copying and pasting the following into SQL worksheet.

     ```
     <copy>